 Unless you were just given the promotion of a lifetime, and you have to pack up and move immediately, there is a good chance that you have a fair amount of time to prepare.
 Moving demands a lot of preparation.
-There are a lot of small details to tend to before a move that work together to create a positive experience.
+There are a lot of small details to tend to before a move that works together to create a positive experience.
 If they are neglected, the move could leave you with feelings of regret.
 The idea is to start early.
 In fact, there are many things you can do as early as two months before a big move.

 Get Estimates for Movers

-One of the very first things you should do when moving is start comparing movers and requesting quotes.
+One of the very first things you should do when moving is starting comparing movers and requesting quotes.
 You want to be able to take your time and read reviews.
 This is a huge decision to make.
 Be sure the company you are interested in is registered with the Department of Transportation.
 You may also want to check their ranking with the Better Business Bureau, as well.